- TechProComp |

 - Azure has amazing virtual machines – One of Azure’s most amazing features that anyone serious about their IT business will love is the AzureVM.
 This feature lets you create your personalized virtual machines in a few seconds, defining workloads, operating systems, and languages.
 An on-premise solution doesn’t allow you to do this, instead, it requires you to use multiple machines if you need multiple operating systems.
 With these virtual machines, you can experiment more, test, develop, and get new feedback in no time.
 Your teams can switch between Linux and Windows fast and easily, all while enjoying different tools and applications.

 - Azure is cheaper than on-premise – Because Azure doesn’t require you to invest in new machines or replace new servers, it makes it a more affordable solution.
-You also won’t have to find more space for infrastructure and servers, which as well cuts down your costs.
+You also won’t have to find more space for infrastructure and servers, which also cuts down your costs.
 Instead, Azure requires you to only pay according to your needs.
 You get what you pay for when it comes to Azure systems.

 - It’s more secure – By having your data online and not storing anything on physical servers, you eliminate the risk of physical damage.
 There’s also the Azure Active Directory, which is a cloud-based directory and identity management service that allows your employees to access multiple SaaS applications like Office 365 and many others.